 We received a request from the coming-of-age ceremony executive committee of Kitamoto City in Saitama Prefecture regarding its desire for collaboration with local companies to invigorate the ceremony.
-Starting from the coming-of-age ceremony in January 2020, working together with the city's board of education and coming-of-age ceremony executive committee, we have been providing souvenirs for the new adults by using products manufactured at Glico Manufacturing Japan's Kitamoto Factory.
-During the coming-of-age ceremony held in January 2022, we gave out Giant Pocky bearing the design of Toma-chan, the city's mascot.
+Starting from January 2020, we have been providing souvenirs for new adults by using products manufactured at Glico Manufacturing Japan's Kitamoto Factory.
+During the coming-of-age ceremony held in January 2023, we gave out Pocky and Pretz with the design of "Toma-chan," the city's mascot.

-Giant Pocky with a design of "TOMA-CHAN", a Kitamoto City character
+Pocky and Pretz with the design of "Toma-chan," the Kitamoto City mascot